Q and A W/ Xterra Running Champion, Max King

 Q. Nutrition?
 Meat or Not?
 Are you a calorie tracker or burn it off?

-A. Meat, absolutely.
+A. Meat.
 I give big props to any vegetarian athlete that can perform well.
-There may be a diet out there that is perfect for athletes, raw, veg, vegan, paleo, high carbs, high protein, but I enjoy food way too much to have to be restricted to a particular diet.
+There may be a diet that is perfect for athletes: raw, veg, vegan, paleo, high carbs, high protein, but I enjoy food too much to be restricted to a particular diet.
 I couldn’t do it.
 And I don’t track calories.
 I try to eat a healthy, well-balanced diet.
 My weight doesn’t fluctuate, and I don’t have the time to track calories.

-A. Physically, I try to do some low-weight strength training and/or yoga a couple of times a week.
-During winters, I’ve started ski mountaineering which has really helped with my climbing ability.
+A. Physically, I try low-weight strength training and yoga several times a week.
+During winter, I started ski mountaineering, which has helped with my climbing ability.
 Mentally, nothing special other than finding a sustainable training regimen.
-I think that’s the biggest thing for many athletes’ careers; they don’t figure out how to make it sustainable over the long run and end up burning out.
+That’s the biggest thing for many athletes’ careers; they don’t figure out how to make it sustainable over the long run and end up burning out.
 So I do what I need to do.
-I’m self-motivated and love to run in the mountains, but I also like a good track workout as well.
+I’m self-motivated and love to run in the mountains, but I also like a good track workout.
 If I feel like I’m getting burnt out, I take a break or decrease the workload.

 Q. Do you utilize fitness tech, gadgets, or apps for training and racing?

-A. I don’t rely heavily on them, but I think one of the most important things for athletes that are really trying to get faster or in better shape is heart rate.
-It’s THE most important metric you can track, so I use a Polar HR monitor during training on pretty much all of my runs.
-I track mileage that way with a GPS, but it’s really secondary to HR and time on my feet.
+A. I don’t rely heavily on them, but heart rate is one of the most important things for athletes trying to get faster or in better shape.
+It’s THE most important metric you can track, so I use a Polar HR monitor on almost all of my runs during training.
+I track mileage that way with a GPS, but it’s secondary to HR and time on my feet.

 Q. Any specific gadgets or apps you would recommend to our readers?

 A. My favorite has been the Polar RCX-5 GPS.
 Polar is the best for measuring HR, and their system with a separate GPS sensor is key for me.
-I’m a watch wearer, and so an all-in-one unit doesn’t work for me.
+I’m a watch wearer, so an all-in-one unit doesn’t work.
 The RCX-5 is small enough to wear all the time, and I can grab the GPS unit w/ 20hr battery life along with the HR strap when I head out the door.

-A. I don’t normally listen to music when I run, so it’s usually the last thing I listen to that gets stuck in my skull.
-Rather annoying, actually.
+A. I don’t normally listen to music when I run, so it’s usually the last thing I hear that gets stuck in my skull.
+Rather annoying.
 Most of the time, I’ll warm up to Linkin Pare, and that can get me pretty fired up for a shorter race.

-Q. Any basic tips for those who are looking to enhance their running skills?
+Q. Any basic tips for those looking to enhance their running skills?

 A. Train.
 There’s no secret sauce or pill you can take to get better.
 It’s hard work, pure and simple.
 The way to pack the most training into a shorter time is to do the mileage on hills.
-Speed and strength work in disguise is what my old coach used to tell me.
+My old coach used to tell me that speed and strength work in disguise.